 Whether it’s a business arrangement or bringing in a new roommate, both parties want an agreement in place to protect them if something goes wrong.
-They usually turn to contracts — agreements that lay out terms and conditions both parties must meet.
-If one party fails to hold up their end of the agreement, the other party can take them to court to recoup their losses.
+They usually turn to contracts — agreements that lay out terms and conditions that will govern the parties’ relationship..
+If one party fails to hold up their end of the agreement, the other party may pursue legal action to enforce the terms of the contract.

-Contract law is the legal area that focuses entirely on drafting and enforcing contracts.
+Contract law is the legal area that covers drafting and enforcing contracts.

-Various types of attorneys will list contract law as a specialty, since contracts are involved in so many different types of transactions.
-In-house counsel for corporations, business lawyers, real estate lawyers, and other transactional attorneys (as opposed to litigators who primarily engage in court battles) specialize in contract law in one form or another.
-A real estate lawyer, for instance, specializes in purchase and sale agreements and other contracts related to buying or selling real estate.
+Attorneys often list contract law on their resumes and websites as a specialty, since contracts are involved in so many different types of transactions.
+In-house counsel for corporations, business lawyers, real estate lawyers, and other transactional attorneys (as opposed to litigators who primarily engage in court) specialize in contract law in one form or another.
+A real estate lawyer, for instance, may specialize in leases and purchase and sale agreements for real property.

 In most states, contract law is governed by common law, which is based on court decisions.
-However, Louisiana relies on civil law, which means contracts are governed by the direct interpretation of laws on the books, not on court decisions that have interpreted provisions in the law.
+However, Louisiana relies on civil law, which means contracts are governed by laws on the books, not on court decisions that have interpreted provisions in the law.

-Overall, contract law is very similar throughout the United States, although some state courts have interpreted various elements of contracts differently.
+Overall, most US states view contract law similarly, although some state courts have interpreted various elements of contracts differently.
 Most states have adopted the Uniform Commercial Code.
 The primary articles in the UCC that deal with contract law are Article 1, General Provisions, and Article 2, Sales.

 Because most contracts are governed by the law of a particular jurisdiction, they usually include a clause about which jurisdiction that is.
-For example, a contract between a party in New York and a party in Texas could specify that any disputes will be handled in a Texas court.
+For example, a contract between a party in New York and a party in Texas could specify that any disputes will be governed by Texas law and handled in a Texas court.

-The goal of contract law is to put in place a way for parties to resolve disputes and regulate the obligations they’ve entered into as part of their contracts.
+A goal of written contracts is to set forth what each party’s rights and obligations are, so that if something goes wrong and there’s a dispute, the parties know what the contract says.
 Most of this is self-regulatory and doesn’t require the courts to intervene when parties meet their obligations.

-For example, when you buy a coffee maker from the store, by taking your money, the manufacturer of the coffee maker and the store are agreeing that you can take the coffee maker home and that the coffee maker will work as intended.
-This is a very simple conduct contract.
+For example, when you buy a coffee maker from the store, by taking your money, the manufacturer of the coffee maker and the store are agreeing that you can take the coffee maker home and that the coffee maker will work as advertised.

 Another example of a potentially enforceable contract is if you verbally offer to pay a friend $200 to paint your living room.
 The friend completes the task, and because you made a verbal agreement, you’re obligated to pay your friend the $200.
 However, it’s one party’s word against the other’s, which will make it difficult for your friend to prove that you owe them $200 if they take you to court.
 This is why many people prefer to get contracts in writing and signed by both parties before commencing work.